-The saltbox style of house is a strong and simple one that has been seen in this country since the 1650’s.
+The saltbox style of house is a strong and simple one that has been seen in this country since the 1,650s.
 It’s a design with two stories in front and one in back.
-The roof pitch is short and high in front and long and low in back, creating a two story structure on one side.
+The roof pitch is short and high in front and long and low in the back, creating a two-story structure on one side.

-This 28×20 timber frame saltbox has 560 square feet on the ground floor and 280 square feet on the second floor, which gives you a total of 840 square feet of versatile space.
-Use this for a barn with hay loft, or a cabin in the woods, or a garage with workshop loft!
+This 28×20 timber frame saltbox has 560 square feet on the ground floor and 280 square feet on the second floor, giving you 840 square feet of versatile space.
+Use this for a barn with a hay loft, a cabin in the woods, or a garage with a workshop loft!

 Timber Frame HQ provides plans for construction purposes but does not oversee the construction.
 The plan purchaser is responsible for assuring the plan meets local codes and regulations.
 It is the responsibility of the plan purchaser to obtain any and all structural analysis, engineering and specifications that may be required in the municipality in which it is to be built.
 Plan purchaser is to verify all lot conditions and measurements before construction.
 Purchaser is responsible for additional expenses incurred in order to meet local code and engineering requirements.

 Customer understands that the following conditions in your specific area may require additional engineering:

 - Flood potential